Pope Pius XII and the Holocaust: 1933-1937

-As Vatican Secretary of State, Cardinal Pacelli made some 55 protests against Nazi policies, including its "ideology of race".
+While this treaty with Nazi Germany was being negotiated, Cardinal Karl Joseph Schulte of Cologne warned that "no concordat could be concluded with such a government.".
+Bishop Konrad von Preysing circulated a memo to a conference of German bishops saying, "We owe it to the Catholic people to open their eyes to the danger for faith and morals which emerge from National Socialist ideology."
+Ivone Kirkpatrick, the British minister at the Vatican, described a conversation shortly after the treaty was signed in which Pacelli made efforts "to explain apologetically how it was that he had signed a concordat with such people."

+Hitler wrote about the Reichskonkordat, "The conclusion of the concordat seems to me to give sufficient guarantee that the Reich members of the Roman Catholic confession will from now on put themselves without reservation at the service of the new National Socialist state.
+Commenting on the treaty's public relations benefits, he wrote, "The fact that the Vatican is concluding a treaty with the new Germany means the acknowledgment of the National Socialist state by the Catholic Church.
+This treaty shows the whole world clearly and unequivocally that the assertion of National Socialism is hostile to religion is a lie."
+In July 1933, Hitler said, "The concordat gives Germany an opportunity and creates an area of trust that is particularly significant in the developing struggle against international Jewry."

+As it turned out, Pacelli filed some 55 complaints about violations of the Reichskonkordat between 1933 and 1939; the historian Martin Gilbert stated that during these years Pacelli repeatedly protested the Nazi "ideology of race".
 Pacelli also helped Pius XI draft the 1937 Mit brennender Sorge critique of Nazi ideology.
 Written partly in response to the Nuremberg Laws, the document did not refer to Hitler or the Nazis by name, but condemned racial theories and the mistreatment of people based on race.
 In 1938, Pacelli publicly restated the words of Pius XI on the incompatibility of Christianity and antisemitism: "It is impossible for a Christian to take part in anti-Semitism.
 Anti-Semitism is inadmissible; spiritually we are all Semites."

 1938

 Hungarian Eucharistic Congress

 Cardinal Pacelli (the later Pope Pius XII) addressed the International Eucharistic Conference that took place in Budapest, Hungary between 25 and 29 May 1938, and, according to Holocaust scholar and historian Michael Phayer, described the Jews as people "whose lips curse [Christ] and whose hearts reject him even today".
-Phayer asserts that the timing of the statement, during a period when Hungary was in the process of formulating new antisemitic laws, ran counter to a statement of Pope Pius XI of September 1937 urging Catholics to honour their spiritual father Abraham.
+Phayer asserts that the timing of the statement, during a period when Hungary was in the process of formulating new antisemitic laws, ran counter to a September 1937 statement of Pius XI urging Catholics to honour their spiritual father Abraham.